dapr/docs-zh/translated_content/zh_CN/docs/getting-started/quickstarts/workflow-quickstart.md

     });
 });

-// 启动应用程序 - 这是我们要连接到 Dapr sidecar 的地方 using var host = builder.Build();
+// Start the app - this is the point where we connect to the Dapr sidecar using var host = builder.Build();
 host.Start();

 var daprClient = host.Services.GetRequiredService<DaprClient>();
 var workflowClient = host.Services.GetRequiredService<DaprWorkflowClient>();

-// 为工作流生成唯一 ID
-var orderId = Guid.NewGuid().ToString()[..8];
+// Generate a unique ID for the workflow var orderId = Guid.NewGuid().ToString()[..8];
 const string itemToPurchase = "Cars";
 const int amountToPurchase = 1;

-// 用物品填充存储
-RestockInventory(itemToPurchase);
+// Populate the store with items RestockInventory(itemToPurchase);

-// 构造订单
+// Construct the order
 var orderInfo = new OrderPayload(itemToPurchase, 5000, amountToPurchase);

-// 启动工作流
+// Start the workflow
 Console.WriteLine($"Starting workflow {orderId} purchasing {amountToPurchase} {itemToPurchase}");

 await workflowClient.ScheduleNewWorkflowAsync(